tangentsoft/pidp8i/README.md

 You should be able to log in via SSH immediately after that command completes.

-You may be wondering why we don’t do this automatically, somehow.
-It’s because, over time, we’ve removed all dependence on root access in our software in the name of security, so that we no longer have permission to make system-wide changes like this in our startup scripts.
-We now rely on you, the system’s administrator, to do it interactively with `sudo` permissions.
+We can’t do this for you automatically because our software doesn’t run as root, so our startup script cannot make system-wide changes.
+This is properly one of the tasks for you, the system’s administrator.

 ## License